-Vitale, Daiana Luján; Spinelli, Fiorella Mercedes; Del Dago, Daiana; Icardi, Antonella; Dermarchi, Gianina; Caon, Ilaria; García, Mariana; Bolontrade, Marcela; Passi, Alberto; Cristina, Carolina; Alaniz, Laura
+Vitale, Daiana Luján; Spinelli, Fiorella Mercedes; Del Dago, Daiana; Icardi, Antonella; Demarchi, Gianina; Caon, Ilaria; García, Mariana; Bolontrade, Marcela; Passi, Alberto; Cristina, Carolina; Alaniz, Laura

 Resumen: